Zambia : President Hichilema commends DRC peace and stability

 President Hakainde Hichilema in his capacity as Chair on the SADC Organ on Politics and defence and security cooperation appointed former President Enock Kavindele as Head of SEOM in DRC.

-The mission’s objective is to observe and assess the elections in accordance with the revised SADC Principles and guidelines.
+The mission’s objective was to observe and assess the elections in accordance with the revised SADC Principles and guidelines.

-Meanwhile, the Mine workers Union of Zambia has praised President Hakainde Hichilema for granting them a platform to meet him to discuss matters pertaining to Mopani and KCM take over by Vedanta and International Resources Holdings.

-Mineworkers Union of Zambia President, Joseph Chewe said the President has assured them that the take over of the two giant mines KCM and Mopani will increase production and create jobs for the people.